 3D printed by Apis Cor

 3D-printed formwork for columns manually filled with rebar and heavy concrete

 Roof, windows, insulation:

 Structural calculation and analysis for the building included: seismic actions, vertical action, floor masses and mass moments of inertia, structural model, modal analysis, accidental torsion effects, shear forces, displacements, damage limitations, internal forces.

 " Construction 3D printing technology is only at the early stages of development.
 We do extensive R&D work to make the technology available for mass use.
 We are thankful for the opportunity to collaborate with Dubai Municipality.
 The project gave us unique knowledge and invaluable experience that will help us improve our technology and develop a new version of our 3D printer.
 The improved version will be more reliable and time efficient (twice as fast).
 Moreover, during the project we tested and improved our own-developed 3D mixture.
 This project is a huge step forward in the concrete 3D printing industry."

-Nikita Cheniuntai, CEO&Founder of Apis Cor
+Nikita Cheniuntai, CTO&Founder of Apis Cor